keyboard_arrow_up

 Rubber Tubing

-Rubber tubing products are hollow channels made from a wide variety of natural and synthetic rubber materials.
-They are used for the transmission of liquids and gases, which is why they’re also known as hoses, tubes or pipes.
+Rubber tubing consists of hollow channels crafted from a diverse range of natural and synthetic rubber materials, designed for the transmission of liquids and gases.
+This versatility has earned it various names, including hoses, tubes, and pipes.

 The History of Rubber Tubing